MKhalusova/MKhalusova.github.io/_posts/2018-11-15-jupyter-tips-n-tricks.md

 If you want to see a list of all available attributes of an object, you can type the name of the object, then a period (.) and hit **Tab**.
-That's nice, but what I find even more useful is that Tab completion can help you out with the column names of your Data Frame:
+That's nice, but what I find even more useful is that Tab completion can help you out even with the column names of your Data Frame:

 ![tab-completion](/images/tab-completion.png)